 |Parking charges for other providers' car parks|

-None of our car parks have height restriction barriers in place and are therefore suitable for small to medium sized motorhomes.
-Sorry, Bakewell Station is not suitable for motor homes due to restricted space.
+None of our car parks have height restriction barriers in place and are therefore suitable for small to medium sized motorhomes where spaces are available.
+Bakewell Station is not suitable for motor homes due to restricted space.

-Overnight parking at all of our car parks is prohibited and may be subject to patrols and enforcement action.
+Overnight parking or camping at all of our car parks is prohibited and may be subject to patrols and enforcement action.

 We aim to provide clear demarked/delineated disabled bays where car park surfaces allow.
 Car parks with dedicated spaces are listed below.